 Kihara Kiarie has served a member of our board directors since December 2021.
 He has spent the vast majority of his career in finance and private equity with over \$20 billion of direct principal investing experience and extensive corporate financial management responsibility with public and private companies.
 Mr. Kiarie is currently the Chief Financial Officer of Bloomberg Media, beginning in August 2021.
 Prior to Bloomberg, Mr. Kiarie was the Chief Financial Officer-Media at Geller & Company, from June 2020 to August 2021.
 Mr. Kiarie was the Chief Investment Officer at Media Development Investment Fund from February 2018 to June 2020.
 From February 2013 to May 2016, Mr. Kiarie was Chief Financial Officer of Revolt Media & TV.
 Mr. Kiarie is currently an independent board member of Somos, Inc. (fka SMS/800, Inc.), where he serves as the chairman of the Investment Committee, and also serves on the Audit Committee and Nomination and Governance Committee.
 Mr. Kiarie has been an independent board member of Somos, Inc. since 2015.
-Mr. Kiarie was a board member of Eurozet (Poland) from 2019 to 2020.
-Mr. Kiarie was a board member of Colad (Brazil) from 2018 to 2020.
+Mr. Kiarie was a board member of Leurozet (Poland) from 2019 to 2020.
 Mr. Kiarie was a board member of Josh Talks (India) in 2020.
 Mr. Kiarie earned a BA in Economics with high honors from Dartmouth College and an MBA from Harvard Business School where he was a Bert King Fellow.
 Mr. Kiarie's experience in finance and private equity, as well as in leadership roles in a wide range of industries, provide him with the valuable and relevant experience, qualifications, and skills to serve as a director, which we believe would make him a great asset to our board.